Josh-techie/alx-backend-storage/0x00-MySQL_Advanced/README.md

 ---

-# Project: 0x00.
-MySQL Advanced | ALX Africa Intranet
+# MySQL Advanced:

-## Overview

-- This project, titled "0x00.
-MySQL advanced," is designed to enhance your proficiency in MySQL, focusing on advanced concepts and practical applications.
+- This project, titled `0x00.
+MySQL advanced`, is designed to enhance your proficiency in MySQL, focusing on advanced concepts and practical applications.
 Throughout the project, you will delve into various aspects of MySQL, such as creating tables with constraints, optimizing queries using indexes, implementing stored procedures, functions, views, and triggers in MySQL.

 ---

-## Resources
+## Resources:

 To successfully navigate through this project, refer to the following resources: